zaafrane00/MarriageProject-Frontend/README.md

 This project is meant to be the frontend to a platforme for organizing events like marriages from start to finish using VueJs,

-It's back end is called SWConsulting-Project
+It's back end is a github repo called SWConsulting-Project

 ## Development server